bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 }
 ```

 There is not much to the example above.
+We've created a Kotlin file named \`MyGame.kt\`.
 We use [LwjglApplicationConfiguration](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/backends/lwjgl/LwjglApplicationConfiguration.html) to configure our games resolution.
 It has a lot of options to play around with, like capping FPS and other performance tweaks, but for now we'll keep it simple.
 The second thing we do is create a [LwjglApplication](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/backends/lwjgl/LwjglApplication.html) and pass our game adapter and config to that.

 Lastly we need an actual game adapter that will contain our game.
 To make one we simply extend the [KtxApplicationAdapter](https://github.com/libktx/ktx/blob/master/app/src/main/kotlin/ktx/app/application.kt) and override the methods we want to use.
 For our black screen application overriding `render` and doing nothing is enough.
 And that's it.
 Now can start our application by running the `main` method.

 # Let there be light

 A black screen isn't very interesting.
-To make it more exciting we'll need game objects, keyboard controls, some simple logic and graphics.
+To make it more exciting we need game objects, keyboard controls, some simple logic and graphics.

 The application adapter comes with two important methods we can override: `create` and `render`.
-The `create` method is run before the application starts and this is were we do all our LibGDX related setup.
+The `create` method is run before the application starts and this is where we do all our LibGDX related setup.
 The `render` method acts as the main game loop.
-We know we need to handle user input, have logic and to draw the game.
+We know we need to handle user input, have some game play logic and we need to draw the game.
 So lets make functions for those and put them in the `render` method.

 ```kotlin
 class MyGame : KtxApplicationAdapter {